BANanaD3V/discord-rpc/README.md

 cd src
 python main.py
 ```
-PS: dont forget to rename `env.example` to `env.` and change client id.
+PS: dont forget to rename `.env.example` to `.env` and change client id.
 You also need desktop client on PC to make this work.

 ## Screenshots